Arraying with Copy/Paste of Clusters

 2926

-22Close the module without saving so the tutorial is ready for reuse.
+22Close the mode without saving so the tutorial is ready for reuse.